United Kingdom Hydrographic Office: Publications

 The UKHO continues to serve the Royal Navy as its prime customer by supplying hydrographic and geospatial data.
-The UKHO's products and services are sold to merchant mariners and leisure users through its commercial portfolio of ADMIRALTY Maritime Data Solutions.
+The UKHO's products and services are sold to merchant mariners and leisure users through its commercial branch.

-In addition to traditional paper nautical charts and publications, the ADMIRALTY Maritime Data Solutions range has expanded to include a number of digital products and services.
+In addition to traditional paper nautical charts and publications, the range has expanded to include a number of digital products and services.
 In 1996, the UKHO developed ADMIRALTY Raster Chart Service, a raster navigational chart service for Electronic Chart Display and Information System.
 This was followed in 2008 by ADMIRALTY Vector Chart Service, offering 15,750 fully vectorised Electronic Navigational Charts (ENCs).

 The UKHO produces over 200 nautical publications, which are available as e-Nautical Publications or in the Digital Publications suite.
-Notable publications include Sailing directions (Pilots), Tide tables, List of Radio Signals, List of Lights and Fog Signals and the Mariner’s Handbook.
+Notable publications include Sailing directions (Pilots), Tide tables, List of Radio Signals, List of Lights and Fog Signals and the Mariner's Handbook.
 The UKHO also offers astronomical publications from HM Nautical Almanac Office, including The Nautical Almanac and The Astronomical Almanac, among others.

 Today, the UKHO has expertise in areas such as bathymetry, oceanography, geodesy and data science.
 It provides advice on technical aspects of Law of the Sea, specialising in maritime limits and boundaries.
-It also delivers a range of cartographic and ENC training programmes delivered internationally to develop the core skills of marine cartography.
+It also delivers a range of cartographic and ENC training programmes internationally to develop the core skills of marine cartography.
 Since 2015, the UKHO has supported the delivery of the Commonwealth Marine Economies (CME) Programme in partnership Cefas and NOC, a programme enabling Small Island Developing States (SIDS) to sustainably develop their marine economies.